CanastaWiki/Canasta-Documentation/setup.md

 As of Canasta 1.2.0, `cfLoadSkin` has been retired in favor of a `wfLoadSkin`, which can now automatically detect and load a skin whether it's bundled or user-provided.

-## Installing 3rd party extensions
+## Installing additional extensions
-In order to install a 3rd party extension, simply place it in the `./extensions` directory and add a `wfLoadExtension` call to `./config/LocalSettings.php`, e.g.:
+To install a non-Canasta extension, simply place it in the `./extensions` directory and add a `wfLoadExtension` call to `./config/LocalSettings.php`, e.g.:

 ```php